gregdevs/ebay-redux-app/README.md

 ### User Flow
 This app makes use of the ebay find api's;

 Available Paths:

-`/` ,   -  by default request's data for 'funco pop marvel';
+`/`    -  by default, request's data for 'funco pop marvel';

 `/item/{id}` - detail page for specificied item;